The location of high-degree vertices in weighted recursive graphs with bounded random weights: Definitions and main results

 $(ii)$ As discussed in Remark~\ref{remark:def}$(ii)$, the result presented in Theorem~\ref{thrm:bddloc} also holds, including the additional results discussed in point $(i)$ above, when considering the case of \emph{random out-degree}. \end{remark}

-When we consider the Weighted Recursive Tree model (WRT), that is, the WRG model as in Definition~\ref{def:wrg} with $m=1$, we can provide higher-order results for the location of maximum-degree vertices, as well as consider the location of high-degree vertices which do not attain the maximum degree.
-These results are novel even for the random recursive tree model for which a weaker convergence result (compared to Theorem~\ref{thrm:bddloc}) of the first-order asymptotic behaviour of $\log I_n$ was already proved by Banerjee and Bhamidi in~\cite{BanBha20}.
-Additional assumptions on the vertex-weight distribution are required to prove these higher-order results, which are as follows.
+When we consider the Weighted Recursive Tree model (WRT), that is, the WRG model as in Definition~\ref{def:wrg} with $m=1$, we can provide higher-order results for the labels of high-degree vertices.
+Here, high-degree means that the degree diverges with $n$.
+These results are known for the random recursive tree model already, as proved by the author in~\cite{Lod22}.
+To extend this to the more general WRT model, additional assumptions on the vertex-weight distribution are required to prove these higher-order results, which are as follows.